brandonwilde/XLdefgen/data/README.md

 matcher should be (kwarg: allow).
 The allowance is based on Minimum Edit Distance, and will accept 0, 1, and 2 as inputs, with 0 restricting the matcher to exact matches, and 2 permitting an MED of up to 2.

+Below are all arguments that may be passed when executing this script.

+--input_file (str)	# csv data file
+--lang (str)		# which language to process
+--mark (flag)		# if passed, definiendum will be marked in example sents --prepend (flag)		# if passed, definiendum will be prepended to example sentence --allow (int)		# maximum allowable MED when matching definiendum in example sent --output_file (str)	# json data file